Pepeland/wp-ssbhesabfa/README.txt

 * some bugs fixed.
 * add Hesabfa invoice number in order list
 * add Hesabfa invoice submit button in order list

+= 1.72.29 - 12.06.2021 =
+* add business info in api setting tab.
+* add a page to show duplicate product codes.

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.